CIEE-Living-Data-Project/Rammell_BIOL548T_Phenology_Project_2022/data/_README.md

-This will describe what is in the data folders
+This folder will contain the data that I download from different sources: url, github, and dryad